Twilight's Kingdom: Plot

 Celestia reveals that the best plan to prevent Tirek from getting the alicorn magic is to hide it away within Twilight since her recent ascension is still unknown to Tirek.
 They transfer their powers to Twilight, who has difficulty in controlling the power and avoids her friends on returning to Ponyville to practice control over the magic.

 Tirek confronts the princesses and finds their magic gone.
 Despite this, he mocks their plan and traps the three in Tartarus.
 He then expresses his gratitude for Discord's help by giving him a medallion as a sign of loyalty.
 As they discuss this, Tirek learns of Twilight's existence and sets off to Ponyville.
 With Discord's assistance, they trap Twilight's friends and Tirek steals their power.
 Afterward, he turns on Discord and takes his magic as well, having only used Discord as a pawn to become powerful as he tells him he is no longer useful to him.
-Tirek finds Twilight and when she tries to run away, he destroys the Golden Oaks Library in Ponyville.
+Tirek finds Twilight and when she tries to run away, he destroys the Golden Oak Library in Ponyville.
 Enraged, Twilight attacks Tirek and after a battle between the two superpowered beings, they realize they are evenly matched, and Tirek offers to release Twilight's best friends in exchange for the alicorn magic.
 Twilight, realizing this is the same type of situation that her best friends had previously experienced, agrees on the condition that her friends and Discord are freed.
 Tirek then drains Twilight of the alicorn magic and begins to go on a rampage.

 Remorsefully, Discord apologizes and gives Twilight the medallion to show he really has changed.
 Twilight recognizes this as the sixth key, and they quickly race to the box.
 With all six keys present, the box opens and powers the Tree of Harmony, causing Twilight and her friends to be infused with a rainbow-like power.
 Together, they face Tirek, repulse his attacks and revert the magic drain.
 Tirek is weakened to his frail form and returned to Tartarus while Twilight and her best friends return the magic to the ponies and free the princesses.
 Subsequently, the box travels into the ground at the edge of Ponyville and grows into a tree-like castle.
 Celestia informs Twilight that since she is now the Princess of Friendship, her responsibility is to continue helping spread friendship across Equestria with the help of her best friends, including Discord.